assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 The peer that initiates the communication is called Client.
 The other is called Server.
-Figure 1 shows an overview of the sequence of messages passed between Client and Server in a Salt Channel session.
+Figure 1 shows an overview of the sequence of messages passed between Client and Server during a Salt Channel session.

     CLIENT                                                 SERVER